Part I: Varieties of Italian Cooking

 We start with the obvious: Italian food is the food they make in the country called Italy.
 But even this basic concept has its complications and nuance.
 The argument can even be made that there is no such thing as ‘Italian’ cuisine as such, but rather that the phenomenon that we call Italian cuisine is, in reality, a collection of regional cuisines.
 And if you compare, say, the cooking of Lombardy with the cooking of Puglia, you might wonder whether that isn’t right.
 Italian food is still, almost 150 years after the Risorgimento, highly regional.

 Of course, Italian food has been evolving over time.
-The cuisine of the Peninsula that we know today has been heavily influenced, first by the barbaric tribes that invaded in late antiquity, bringing such previously snubbed foodstuff as game to the Italian table, then by the Saracens, who brought eggplant, couscous, ice cream and (probably) rice, and, then perhaps most importantly, by the discovery of the New World and its native foodstuffs.
+The cuisine of the Peninsula that we know today has been heavily influenced by “foreigners”.
+First by the barbaric tribes that invaded in late antiquity, bringing such previously snubbed foodstuff as game to the Italian table.
+Then by the Saracens, who brought eggplant, couscous, ice cream and (probably) rice, and, then perhaps most importantly, by the discovery of the New World and its native foodstuffs.
 What would Italian cooking be today without the tomato, corn, beans and peppers, to name just a few of these New World imports?

 On Authenticity (Part I): Varieties of Italian Cooking